 “Hey, let me help you with that.”
 The man fumbled around for napkins to help with the drink staining my gown.

 “No, no, don’t worry about it.
 I can do it.”
 My tone was harsh as I seethed at the man.
 I needed my voice to sound hard and unwelcome.

 “Umm, this might sound weird...
 But do we know each other?”

 Shit.
 Shit.
 Shit.

 Why was he here?
 How could he be here?
 He was dressed for the party.
 Could he possibly be a business associate?

 “Wait.
 You used to have purple hair.
-I remember you,” I would never forget him.
+I remember you.”
+I would never forget him.
 It was only one night, but it was enough to change my life.

 He shouldn’t be here.
-It had been so long, why was he here?
+It had been so long.
+Why was he here?

-Dad was standing with Trevor in his arms pointing out the various different lights and ornaments that it had been decorated with.
-Although it was a beautiful sight I had to get my son out of here.
+As soon as I took a deep and steady breath, I found myself able to walk calmly toward the small stage where the massive Christmas tree was set up.
+Dad was standing with Trevor in his arms, pointing out the different lights and ornaments that they had decorated it with.
+Although it was a beautiful sight, I had to get my son out of here.